Point degree spectra of represented spaces: Intermediate Point Degree Spectra

 Hence, we may define a {\em universal $\omega$-left-CEA operator} by $J^\omega(e,x)=J^\omega_e(x)$.

 \begin{definition} The {\em $\omega$-left-computably-enumerable-in-and-above space} $\omega\repspb{CEA}$ is a subspace of $\mathbb{N}\times \Cantor\times[0,1]^\mathbb{N}$ defined by

 \end{definition}

-Note that in classical recursion theory, an operator $\Psi$ is called a {\em CEA-operator} (also known as an {\em REA-operator} or a {\em pseudojump}) if there is a c.e.~procedure $W$ such that $\Psi(A)=\langle{A,W(A)\rangle}$ for any $A\subseteq\mathbb{N}$ (see \name{Odifreddi} \cite[Sections XII and XIII]{OdiBook}).
+Note that in classical recursion theory, an operator $\Psi$ is called a {\em CEA-operator} (also known as an {\em REA-operator} or a {\em pseudojump}) if there is a c.e.~procedure $W$ such that $\Psi(A)=\langle{A,W(A)\rangle}$ for any $A\subseteq\mathbb{N}$ (see \name{Odifreddi} \cite[Chapters XII and XIII]{OdiBook1}).
 An $\omega$-CEA operator is the $\omega$-th iteration of a uniform sequence of CEA-operators.
 In general, computability theorists have studied $\alpha$-CEA operators for computable ordinals $\alpha$ in the theory of $\Pi^0_2$ singletons.
+We will also use a generalization of the notion of a $\Pi^0_2$ singleton in Section \ref{sec:piecewisehomeo}.